-FRE 402 Translation of French to English: Theory and Practice This course is an introduction to the theory and practice of translating texts from French to English.
-Materials will be drawn from a variety of disciplines.
-Students will receive training in the use of the correct technical terminology for translation work as well as practice in acquiring the necessary skills needed to perform translations that are both correct and idiomatic.
-Prerequisite: FRE 312 or permission of the department; ENG 203.
-FRE 403 French Literature to 1700 (3) A survey of French literature of the Middle Ages, Renaissance, and Classical period.
-Prerequisite: FRE 211,212, or the equivalent.
-FRE 406 French Literature Since 1700 (3) Prerequisite: FRE 211,212, or the equivalent.
 FRE 437 French Civilization (3) An introduction to the history, geography, art, and literature of France.
 Prerequisite: FRE 211,212, or the equivalent.

 FRE 438 Contemporary French Society (3) A survey of important aspects of French society today, dealing with major political, economic, and social structures and their impact on the everyday life of the French people.
 Prerequisite: FRE 211,212, or the equivalent.
-FRE 495 Special Topics (1-3) FRE 499 Independent Study (1-3) Intensive supervised study and research on topics of the student's selection.
+FRE 495 Special Topics (1-5) Special topics in the discipline, designed primarily for seniors who are majors or minors.
+Students may enroll in 495 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
+FRE 499 Independent Study (1-3) Intensive supervised study and research on topics of the student's selection.
 Prerequisite: Permission of the department.
 German Courses GER 111 Basic German I (4) This is the first part of a two-semester course sequence.
 Intensive study of the principles of grammar and usage of the language.
 Basic vocabulary building, reading, composition, and translation of elementary texts.
 A contrastive grammar approach will be incorporated, drawing upon elements of English and ASL.
 Expressive use of the target language will be supported by real-time conferencing software and/or simple fingerspelling-based activities.
 While oral/aural skills are not normally taught, they may be incorporated optionally into the curriculum.
 Students will also be exposed to aspects of the target culture(s), including information on the deaf community abroad, where feasible.
 Four hours of classroombased instruction will be supplemented by a required weekly session in the department's Learning Laboratory.
 GER 112 Basic German II (4) This is the second part of a two-semester course sequence.
 Intensive study of the principles of grammar and usage of the language.
 Basic vocabulary building, reading, composition, and translation of elementary texts.
 A contrastive grammar approach will be incorporated, drawing upon elements of English and ASL.
 Expressive use of the target language will be supported by real-time conferencing software and/or simple fingerspelling-based activities.
 While oral/aural skills are not normally taught, they may be incorporated optionally into the curriculum.
 Students will also be exposed to aspects of the target culture(s), including information on the deaf community abroad, where feasible.
 Four hours of classroom-based instruction will be supplemented by a required weekly session in the department's Learning Laboratory.
 Prerequisite: GER 111 and permission of the department if more than two semesters have elapsed since enrollment in GER 111.
 GER 150 Conversational German (3) Development of the ability to communicate in German by studying its pronunciation and practicing with expressions used in everyday conversation.
 Emphasis is on the ability to communicate readily and not the ability to reproduce sounds.
 Prerequisite: GER 111 or concurrent enrollment.

+GER 195 Special Topics (1-5)

+Special topics in the discipline, designed primarily for freshmen.
+Students may enroll in 195 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.

-GER 211 Communicating in German (3) Continuing study to complement the linguistic and cultural knowledge acquired in Basic German.
+GER 211 Communicating in German (3)

+Continuing study to complement the linguistic and cultural knowledge acquired in Basic German.
 Ongoing review; practice with newly taught structural patterns will provide a more comprehensive grasp of the language from an interactive perspective and will allow the student to gain facility in written expression and increased global awareness.
 Practice sessions in the department's computer laboratory with regular use of computer-mediated conferencing will supplement classroom instruction.

 Prerequisite: GER 112.